pppontusw/Google-Apps-AD-Group-Sync/README.md

 ## What does it do?

 Updates your Google Apps Groups members based on attributes and filters stored in an LDAP server such as Microsoft Active Directory.
-This can be used to make dynamic groups, for example you can make a group that include everyone with 'Sweden' in the Office-field in AD and will update whenever a new account is created and this field is added.
+This can be used to make dynamic groups, for example you can make a group that include everyone with "Sweden" in the Office-field in AD and will update whenever a new account is created and this field is added.

 ## Prerequisites